After Joining a Guild with a Level 1 arena, you may sign up for and participate in brawls.

 Once you have submitted a team for one of the slots, it will fill the slot with details on the match; whether it's pending, lost/won, or is ready to be watched and have the results revealed.

 Once teams are all filled, we will again have to wait until the timer counts down for the guild brawls to conclude between the guilds paired together in the same brawl.

-In the result stage, depending on the placement of your guild and how many matches were won, the guild is rewarded with "crowns," while guild members are rewarded "merits" based on performance in the brawl.
-Crowns may be spent by leaders to upgrade buildings, while individual members can use merits to redeem various rewards from the guild shop (which is found by clicking the "Shop" icon and then clicking on the "Guild" tab).
-One of the items in the guild shop is the gladiator pack, containing more gladiator cards.
-Gladiator cards can be used in brawls and provide collection power.
+In the result stage, depending on the placement of your guild and how many matches were won, the guild is rewarded with crowns, while guild members are rewarded merits and staked sps based on performance in the brawl.
+Crowns may be spent by leaders to upgrade buildings, while individual members can use merits to redeem various rewards from the guild store.
+One of the items in the guild shop is the gladius case which contains gladiator cards.
+Gladiator cards can be used in brawls and with certain soulbound summoners during ranked play and tournaments.
 Gladiator cards can also be burned for DEC.

 You should see a notification displaying the amount of merits and sps earned from this brawl upon the conclusion or logging onto the website afterward.
 You may also check the amount won on the brawl tab or tavern tab of the guild page.
 During the results stage, the guild page will display a timer for when the frays are available for selection and when the preparation stage will begin again.

 During the results phase of the Brawl, you can also change your tier by going to the Brawl section, clicking the Settings button, and selecting the tier level you want.

 Review the articles below for more information about brawls: